rbatorsky/intro-to-ngs-bioinformatics/lessons/03_Alignment.md

 Burrows-Wheeler Aligner ([BWA](http://bio-bwa.sourceforge.net/)) is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.

-The Naive approach to read alignment is to compare a read to every position in the reference genome.
+The naive approach to read alignment is to compare a read to every position in the reference genome until a good match is found is far too slow.
-This is too slow!

 BWA solves this problem by creating an "index" of our reference sequence for faster lookup.

 The following figure shows a short read with a red segment followed by a blue segment that we seek to align to a genome containing many blue and red segments.
-The table keeps track of all the locations where a given pattern (seed sequence) occurs in the reference genome.
-When BWA encounters a new read, it looks up a seed sequence at the beginning of the read.
+The table keeps track of all the locations where a given pattern of red and blue segments (seed sequence) occurs in the reference genome.
+When BWA encounters a new read, it looks up the seed sequence at the beginning of the read in the table and retrieves a set of positions that are potential alignment positions for that read.
-This speeds up the search for potential alignment positions for a given read.
+This speeds up the search by reducing the number of positions to check for a good match.

 <img src="../img/index.png" width="300">

-It has three algorithms:
+BWA has three algorithms:

 - BWA-backtrack: designed for Illumina sequence reads up to 100bp (3-step)
 - BWA-SW:  designed for longer sequences ranging from 70bp to 1Mbp, long-read support and split alignment
 - BWA-MEM: optimized for 70-100bp Illumina reads

 We'll use BWA-MEM.
-Underlying the BWA index is the [Burrows-Wheeler Transform](http://web.stanford.edu/class/cs262/presentations/lecture4.pdf)
+Underlying the BWA index is the [Burrows-Wheeler Transform](http://web.stanford.edu/class/cs262/presentations/lecture4.pdf) This is beyond the scope of this course but is an widely used data compression algorithm.

 ## BWA Index

-We'll create this index
+In the following steps we'll create the BWA index.

 1. Change to our reference data directory
 `cd intro-to-ngs/ref_data`